A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Introduction

-There is a small body of recent literature that uses the solution concept of Bayes Correlated Equilibrium (BCE) in an empirical setting. \cite{Magnolfi/Roncoroni:20:WP} adopt it in their study of entry decisions in the supermarket sector.
-They focus on characterizing the identified set obtained under a weak assumption on the information structure of the game, and use the set to study a policy that changes a covariate (presence of large malls). \cite{Bergemann/Brooks/Morris:22:AER} present a general framework to produce a set of counterfactual predictions in games exploiting the requirement that observations be consistent with some unknown information structure of the games.
+We use the solution concept of BCE due to its generality, which makes it easy to demonstrate that the decomposition method is not limited to a specific equilibrium concept.
+Furthermore, through the use of BCE, we show that our result holds even if the counterfactual policy changes players' information structures in specific ways -- see Section \ref{subsec:info_change}.
+BCE has recently gained interest as a solution concept in an empirical setting due to its robustness properties and computational tractability. \cite{Magnolfi/Roncoroni:22:ReStud} adopt it in their study of entry decisions in the supermarket sector.
+They focus on characterizing the identified set obtained under a weak assumption on the information structure of the game, and use the set to study a policy that changes a covariate (presence of large malls).
+Other empirical examples using BCE and obtaining partial identification include \cite{Gualdani/Sinha:20:WP} on discrete choice models and \cite{Syrgkanis/Tamer/Ziani:18:WP} on auctions.
+Finally, \cite{Bergemann/Brooks/Morris:22:AER} present a general framework to produce a set of counterfactual predictions in games exploiting the requirement that observations be consistent with some unknown information structure of the games.
 Their counterfactual policies are concerned with a change of payoff functions or the set of action profiles, whereas in our setting, the policies are mainly a change in the distribution of the payoff state vector.
-More importantly, our emphasis is on the use of decomposition-based predictions without requiring the econometrician to specify details on the payoff functions and the distribution of the payoff states.
-Other empirical examples using BCE and obtaining partial identification include \cite{Gualdani/Sinha:20:WP} on discrete choice models and \cite{Syrgkanis/Tamer/Ziani:18:WP} on auctions.
+More importantly, our emphasis is on the use of decomposition-based predictions without requiring the researcher to specify details on the payoff functions and the distribution of the payoff states.

 This paper is organized as follows.
-In Section 2, we give an overview of our main insights using a simple entry game model.
-In Section 3, we present formal results of the validity of decomposition-based predictions for generic Bayesian games, and provide discussions and extensions.
-In Section 4, we provide empirical applications.
-Section 5 concludes.
+In Section 2, we begin with a brief overview of our main results using a simple example.
+Then, we present the formal results of the validity of decomposition-based predictions for generic Bayesian games and provide discussions, extensions and examples.
+In Section 3, we provide empirical applications.
+Section 4 concludes.
 The mathematical proofs, details on generalizations of our results, details on the data and the implementation of decomposition-based predictions are found in the Online Appendix to this paper.